danielkoster/argosd/README.md

 This project is intended to be run on a Raspberry Pi, but should work on any other system meeting the requirements.

 After starting, a RESTful API is available on port 27467.
-This can be used to update which TV shows you would like to keep track of, and to list the episodes that have been downloaded.
-This API requires Basic Auth, the username is "argosd" and you can choose your own password in the settings file you'll create during installation.
+You can find how to use this API in the [API documentation](docs/api.md).

 ## Requirements
 - Python 3.4+